jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-* I will make the test to match the expectation
+* I make the test match the expectation

   .. code-block:: python